survivejs/webpack-book/manuscript/output/01_targets.md

 You can see some familiar code there and more.
 Webpack's bootstrap script is in place, and it starts the entire execution process.
 It takes the majority of space for a small library like this, but that's not a problem as the library begins to grow.

+T> Instead of using the multi-compiler mode, it would be possible to define two targets.
+One of them would generate the non-minified version while the other would generate the minified one.
+The other npm script could be called as `build:lib:dist` and you could define a `build:lib:all` script to build both.

 ### Cleaning and Linting Before Building

 It might be a good idea to clean the build directory and lint the code before building the library.
 You could expand webpack configuration like this: